-The Canon EOS 700D (called Canon T5i in some regions) and the Canon EOS 6D are two digital cameras that were officially introduced, respectively, in March 2013 and September 2012.
+The Canon EOS 700D (called Canon T5i in some regions) and the Canon EOS 6D are two digital cameras that were announced, respectively, in March 2013 and September 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (700D) and a full frame (6D) sensor.
-The 700D has a resolution of 17.9 megapixel, whereas the 6D provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 700D has a resolution of 17.9 megapixels, whereas the 6D provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 700D and the Canon 6D.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 700D – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 700D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D is notably larger (21 percent) than the Canon 700D.
 Moreover, the 6D is markedly heavier (33 percent) than the 700D.
 It is noteworthy in this context that the 6D is splash and dust-proof, while the 700D does not feature any corresponding weather-sealing.